-20 marks Attempt Question x Allow about 45 minutes for this section There will be one question which will require a sustained response based on the candidate's prescribed text.
+20 marks Attempt Question x Allow about 45 minutes for this section

+There will be one question in Section II.
+The question will require a sustained response based on the candidate's prescribed text.
 The question may include stimulus and/or unseen texts.